-Appearing Graham's show earlier this month, she referenced her comments about her alleged affair with Harrison, saying she thought her revelation had "bugged" him as he is notoriously private.
+Appearing on the Graham Norton show earlier this month, she referenced her comments about her alleged affair with Ford, saying she thought her revelation had "bugged" him as he is notoriously private.

-She said: "I had no idea it would cause such a sensation - 400,000 news sites picked up on it and it became a little embarrassing.
+She told Graham Norton: "I had no idea it would cause such a sensation - 400,000 news sites picked up on it and it became a little embarrassing.